glotaran/pyglotaran/CONTRIBUTING.rst

 glotaran could always use more documentation, whether as part of the official glotaran docs, in docstrings, or even on the web in blog posts, articles, and such.
+If you are writing docstrings please use the `NumPyDoc <https://numpydoc.readthedocs.io/en/latest/example.html/>`_ style to write them.

 Submit Feedback
 ~~~~~~~~~~~~~~~